PradeepInTech/IRIS/README.md

 # IRIS: Intelligent Voice Assistant

-IRIS is an advanced voice assistant project developed in Python.
-It leverages modern libraries and APIs to provide a seamless interactive experience.
-IRIS can perform tasks such as fetching weather updates, sending WhatsApp messages, recognizing voice commands, and more.
+IRIS is an intelligent voice assistant project developed in Python.
+It leverages speech recognition and text-to-speech libraries to provide an interactive experience.
+IRIS can perform tasks such as fetching weather updates, telling the current time, opening applications, recognizing voice commands, and providing news updates.

 ---

 ## Features
-- **Voice Recognition:** Uses advanced speech recognition for interpreting user commands.
+- **Voice Recognition:** Uses speech recognition to interpret voice commands
-- **Modular Design:** Easy to extend with additional features.
-- **Platform Support:** Compatible with major operating systems like Linux and Windows.
+- **Text-to-Speech:** Provides voice responses using pyttsx3
+- **Weather Updates:** Can fetch and report weather information
+- **Time Reporting:** Tells current time when asked
+- **Application Control:** Can open specified applications
+- **News Updates:** Retrieves and reports news headlines

 ---